leeweiming3/tp/docs/UserGuide.md

 * These are the constraints for each of the parameters (this applies to all commands):

   * NAME: cannot be blank, and only alphanumeric characters and spaces are allowed.
 In particular, special characters such as `/` and `-` are not allowed.
 This would be part of the planned improvements.
-  * PHONE: cannot be blank.
+  * PHONE: cannot be blank and must adhere to the following constraints:
-    * International phone numbers should contain a country code in front (+ followed by 1 to 3 digits), then a space, then followed by a combination of digits, spaces, parentheses or hyphens with at least 3 digits.
+    * International phone numbers should contain a country code in front (+ followed by 1 to 3 digits), then a space, followed by a combination of digits, spaces, parentheses or hyphens with at least 3 digits.
     * If country code is omitted, it must be a valid Singapore phone number.
 It must start with 3, 6, 8 or 9 and must be in the following formats: `XXXXYYYY`, `XXXX-YYYY` or `XXXX YYYY`.
-    * Given a country code, there is no phone validation specific to the country.
+    * Other than the above constraints, there is no other validation to check if a country code is valid.
+Furthermore, given a country code, there is no phone validation specific to the country code.
 This would be part of the planned improvements.
   * EMAIL: must be of the format local-part@domain and adhere to the following constraints:
     * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.
     * This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
 The domain name must: